anm-spa/CDSSA/README.md

 4. Usually, WCC is computed with respect to a set of CFG nodes.
 By default, this set is obtained randomly from the set of CFG nodes.
 However, this option can be overridden by using the option <code> -np </code> which will then allow to get a subset of CFG nodes from console.
 5. Dominance frontier based computation (such as [5]) of Phi nodes assumes that all program variables are defined at the beginning and introduces spuriousness in computing phi nodes.
 However, theis assumption is relaxed in [4,6,7] by assuming that only global variables and formal parameters are defined at the beginning.
 Thus, the implementation of the methods in [4,6,7] produces precise phi nodes.
 However, the option  <code> -defs-at-start </code> forces these methods to assume that all program variables are definied at the beginning, and then the set of phi nodes in all computations are same.

+<strong> Limitations: </strong>
+- The computation of phi nodes does not consider the liveness of program variables.
+- It generates only phi nodes, but does not transform high-level code to its SSA form.
+However, <strong> SmartSSA </strong> transform LLVM IR code to its SSA form.
+<h2>  Usage of  SmartSSA</h2>

 <h2>  References of implemented algorithms </h2>

 [1] Danicic, Sebastian et al. “A unifying theory of control dependence and its application to arbitrary program structures.”
 Theor.
 Comput.
 Sci.
 412 (2011): 6809-6842.